Jhootha Hi Sahi: Production

 The film was originally titled 1-800-Love, later renamed as Call Me Dil and released under the title Jhootha Hi Sahi.
-The lead actress of the film Pakhi Tyrewala, is the wife of the director of this film, Abbas Tyrewala.
+The lead actress of the film, Pakhi Tyrewala, is married to the film's director Abbas Tyrewala.
 R. Madhavan and Nandana Sen make guest appearances in the movie while Imran Khan, Riteish Deshmukh and Abhishek Bachchan lent their voices.
 The first look billboard poster of the film was unveiled by John Abraham, in a first of its kind on 12 August.
 The theatrical trailer was unveiled on 27 August 2010 and the music was released on 17 September 2010.

 Release

-The movie released on 22 October 2010.
+The film was released on 22 October 2010.
 Earlier it planned to release on 4 July and 15 October, but was delayed since the re-recording of the background score by Rahman took more time than planned.

+Indiagames also released a mobile video game based on the film.

 Music

 The original score and songs of the film were composed by A. R. Rahman with lyrics penned by Abbas Tyrewala.
 He composed eight tracks for the film; however, a track by Shaan and Sunidhi Chauhan was not featured in the film or soundtrack album.
 There were rumours that KK and Adnan Sami have recorded songs for the album, but this did not happen.
 Rahman recorded some of the background score at his K. M. Musiq Studios in Los Angeles.
 Rahman wrote on a social networking website, "Recorded with a Los Angeles jazz quartet, a couple of whom have played with the likes of Barbra Streisand and Billie Holiday."
 A few of the songs were recorded in London, while the rest was recorded in Chennai.
 There were reports that the re-recording of the score took more time than planned and this led to the delayed release of the movie.